 Goodwill of North Georgia is proud to have achieved an ISO 14001 Registration awarded to businesses that examine their impact on the environment.
-Last year, we sold more than 25 million pounds of goods to recyclers, in addition to the millions of items sold in our stores - items that might otherwise have been wasted in landfills.
-The program is good for the environment and it generates both time and revenue to support our mission services.
+Last year, we sold more than 25 million pounds of goods to recyclers, in addition to the millions of items sold in our stores – items that might otherwise have been wasted in landfills.
+The green business initiative is good for the environment and it generates both time and revenue to support our mission services.

 Environmentally Friendly Construction

 For more than 100 years, Goodwill has been championing protecting our environment through the reuse of goods.
 Now we are extending that same stewardship to the construction of our stores.

 Our Grasslands and Piedmont stores are LEED® Certified.
 The LEED (Leadership in Energy and Environmental Design) green building certification program is the nationally accepted benchmark for the design, construction, and operation of green buildings.